 Her name had given language a new superlative for decadent opulence: imeldific.
 Former First Lady of the Philippines Imelda Marcos had gone down in history for owning a legendary 3,000-strong collection of shoes, discovered in the basement of Malacañang Palace after the Marcoses fled during the 1986 revolution.
 Now, more than 700 of these shoes were showcased in the modest-sized Marikina Shoe Museum.

 A joyride took Mom, Ki, and me to the city next door, known for its footwear industry.
 Imelda’s shoes immediately came to mind, but we had forgotten it was a Monday, a day off for museums.
 The female guard understandably denied us entry.
-As we turned to walk away, she decided to make this one exception.
+As we turned to walk away, she decided to make a quick buck.
 She collected the P50 entrance fee and let us in.
 I belatedly realized she had not issued any tickets.
-The guard earned extra income that day.

 The museum was not Imelda’s virtual walk-in closet.
 It also featured foreign footwear, shoes worn by former presidents and renowned personalities, and some curios like a giant boot and a shoe-shaped telephone.
 Lifelike dioramas depicting the tradition of shoe-making in the city filled the mezzanine.